anchikai/anchikai/README.md

 - Hey there, I'm anchikai.
 I code Isaac and Minecraft mods.
-- I work on my own projects such as Furtherance and apart of the large modding team "Team Compliance"
+- I work on my own projects such as Furtherance.
 - I'd be interested in implementing ideas/suggestions you may have in Furtherance.
 - If you want to get in contact with me, my discord is anchikai.#6148